 Military Experience & the Arts will work with any author who comes to us with a submission, but we will only publish quality work.
-So, it is good to know if what you’ve written meets the standards of our editorial staff.
+Writing is an art form, but there are conventions that writers should follow to produce an effective story.
 The advice below should help beginners, and it should also serve as a good resource for more seasoned writers.

 Please double-space the document and use 12-point font